simonmichael/hledger_site/dev/Bounties.md

 - Issues are marked as bounties by @simonmichael.
 Feel free to suggest additional issues which should receive the bounty label.

-- Bounties are paid from the [hledger project's public Open Collective fund](https://opencollective.com/hledger).
+- Bounties are paid from the hledger project's public [Open Collective fund](https://opencollective.com/hledger).
   By contributing to the fund as an individual or organisation, you enable more bounties.

-- These OC bounties (unlike 1 and 2 above) have standard amounts.
+- These OC bounties (unlike 1 and 2 above) have standard amounts, from which you can choose, based eg on time or expertise spent, how much you need it, how much remains in our fund for other bounties, etc.
-  These may be adjusted over time, depending eg on the state of our funds.
+  These may be adjusted over time, depending eg on our available funds.
   Our current bounty amounts are
   - level 1: 10 USD
   - level 2: 25 USD
   - level 3: 50 USD

-- When you complete a bounty, submit an expense to Open Collective, for whichever of the above bounty amounts you think appropriate, based eg on time or expertise spent, how much you need it, how much remains in our fund for other bounties, etc.
+- When you complete a bounty, submit an expense to Open Collective for one of the above amounts.
-  This will be reviewed by OC and (maybe ?) @simonmichael.
+  This will be approved by OC and hledger developers.
-  Successful claims, like donations, will appear in our public OC ledger.
+  Successful payouts will appear in our public OC ledger.

 Our bounty amounts are small, and nothing like professional rates in most countries, but they still establish a principle of sustainability, and help us to experiment.
 You are encouraged to claim your bounties, though you can also choose to transfer them to a new issue of your choice.